seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 The next question is: for what purpose is disgust?
 And the Buddha answers: disgust is for dispassion.
 What is the purpose of dispassion?
 The purpose of dispassion is release.
 What is the purpose of release?
-The purpose of release is *Nibbāna*.
+The purpose of release is Nibbāna.
 Last of all Venerable *Rādha* puts the question:

 *Nibbānaṁ pana, bhante, kimatthiyaṁ*?
-"For what purpose is *Nibbāna*?"
+"For what purpose is Nibbāna?"
 And the Buddha gives this answer:

 > *Accasarā, Rādha, pañhaṁ, nāsakkhi pañhassa pariyantaṁ gahetuṁ.